Is he is home a correct sentence?

 It’s not “the” correct sentence, but it’s “a” correct sentence.
 Which one is the correct sentence, “She is in home.”, or “Is she at home?”?
 “Is she at home?” is fine.
 One wouldn’t say ‘in home’.

-See also What is adjusted gross sale?
+See also What is ship-from in SAP?

 Is it in home or at home?